Arthur Reade: Military service

+Post-war career

-After the war, Reade worked in Germany translating the German Penal code into English and once that was finished he worked for the War Crimes Commission in Germany, concentrating on war crimes committed in Northeast Europe.
-In 1950, he then became a resident magistrate in Kenya, moving to Cyprus in 1953 where he was the island's only English and Greek speaking lawyer.
+After the war, Reade worked in Germany translating the German Penal Code into English and once that was finished he worked for the War Crimes Commission in Germany, concentrating on war crimes committed in Northeast Europe.
+In 1950, he then became a resident magistrate in Kenya, moving to Cyprus in 1953 where he was the island's only English- and Greek-speaking lawyer.
 He retired in 1963, moving to Jersey, and died eight years later.